papasanimohansrinivas/jekyll-now/_posts/2020-11-21-Fire-Detection-Product-For-Timber-Yard.md

 ## June 2020

-I got switched back to old team in march 2020 and reunited with shekhar,sreeram,aditya and all.
+I got switched back to old team in march 2020 and reunited with **Shekhar,Sreeram,Aditya** and all.
 But CORONA happened  we went to lockdown and i came to my

 hometown.
 While i was doing evening walking i menitioned it to my dad about the project.
 He encouraged me try solo.